-- Representations were received supporting the neighbourhood principle in Policy CL1: Neighbourhood Principle. - Suggestions were received to secure higher density close to transport corridors. - Representations were received from land promoters highlighting how their scheme addresses the criteria set out in Policy CL2: Principles of Good Urban Design. - Support was received for the higher densities set out in Policy CL4: Compact Development and the maximisation of housing delivery within the borough. - Support was received for the higher densities close to sustainable transport hubs in Policy CL4, but concern was raised that the walking distance was too short and flexibility of application was requested. - Representations were received suggesting Policy CL4 should only allow developments below the minimum density of 45dpa in exceptional circumstances and be supported by evidence. - Objections were received from a planning agent on behalf of a developer to Policy CL4. - Greater evidence in the form of the Densification Study was requested to confirm CBC has done all it can to meet as much of its housing need within the borough as possible. - Suggestion from the landowner to remove the designation of Policy CL6: Structural Landscaping to some areas - this was a repeated representation from the previous Regulation 19 consultation carried out in 2020. - Representation was received requesting Structural Landscaping be included on the Local Plan Map. - Representations were received from the planning agents on behalf of land promoters in relation to their proposed schemes and Policy CL7: Important and Valued Views. - Representations were received suggesting amendments to the Built Up Area Boundary and promoting land outside the Built Up Area Boundary, as an extension to Manor Royal for employment use from planning agents on behalf of land promoters (Policy CL8: Development Outside the Built-Up Area Boundary). - Support was received for the West of Ifield Rural Fringe sensitive countryside character area in Policy CL8. - Concern was raised in relation to the conflict between the acknowledgment of the role of the Upper Mole Farmlands Rural Fringe in Policy CL8 and the proposed Area of Search for the Crawley Western Link Road (Policy ST4). - Manor Royal BID recommend the review of the countryside policies in light of continued safeguarding and the Area of Search for the Multi-Modal Transport Link Corridor.
+- Representations were received supporting the neighbourhood principle in Policy CL1: Neighbourhood Principle. - Suggestions were received to secure higher density close to transport corridors. - Representations were received from land promoters highlighting how their scheme addresses the criteria set out in Policy CL2: Principles of Good Urban Design. - Support was received for the higher densities set out in Policy CL4: Compact Development and the maximisation of housing delivery within the borough. - Support was received for the higher densities close to sustainable transport hubs in Policy CL4, but concern was raised that the walking distance was too short and flexibility of application was requested. - Representations were received suggesting Policy CL4 should only allow developments below the minimum density of 45dpa in exceptional circumstances and be supported by evidence - Objections were received from a planning agent on behalf of a developer to Policy CL4. - Greater evidence in the form of the Densification Study was requested to confirm CBC has done all it can to meet as much of its housing need within the borough as possible. - Suggestion from the landowner to remove the designation of Policy CL6: Structural Landscaping to some areas - this was a repeated representation from the previous Regulation 19 consultation carried out in 2020. - Representation was received requesting Structural Landscaping be included on the Local Plan Map. - Representations were received from the planning agents on behalf of land promoters in relation to their proposed schemes and Policy CL7: Important and Valued Views. - Representations were received suggesting amendments to the Built Up Area Boundary and promoting land outside the Built Up Area Boundary, as an extension to Manor Royal for employment use from planning agents on behalf of land promoters (Policy CL8: Development Outside the Built-Up Area Boundary).

-- Objections were received from the landowners to their site's partial location outside the Built-Up Area Boundary. - Support was received from Natural England to Policy CL9: High Weald Area of Outstanding Natural Beauty.
+- Support was received for the West of Ifield Rural Fringe sensitive countryside character area in Policy CL8. - Concern was raised in relation to the conflict between the acknowledgment of the role of the Upper Mole Farmlands Rural Fringe in Policy CL8 and the proposed Area of Search for the Crawley Western Link Road (Policy ST4). - Objections were received from the landowners to their site's partial location outside the Built-Up Area Boundary. - Support was received from Natural England to Policy CL9: High Weald Area of Outstanding Natural Beauty.